Please see the two letter options below. The first is a short, general letter and the second is more detail about H. Res. 128.

 City, State Zip Code

 Dear Representative [Last Name]:

 My name is [Your Name].
 As one of your constituents, I am very concerned about the deteriorating human rights conditions in Ethiopia.
-I am writing to ask that you co sponsor H Res 128, which proposes measures that can improve the rapidly deteriorating situation in the country and push Ethiopia toward democratization.
+I am writing to ask that you co- sponsor House Resolution 128 (H Res 128), which proposes measures that can improve the rapidly deteriorating situation in the country and push Ethiopia toward democratization.
 The resolution text is here: https://www.congress.gov/bill/115th-congress/house-resolution/128/text.

 Ethiopia has become one of the worst abusers of human rights in Africa.Over the last decade and more rigorously in the last two years the Ethiopian government has been dismantling democratic rights and intensifying human rights abuses in the country, yet, it remains a recipient of over a half a billion dollars in aid from the United States.
-Ethiopia has recently received international attention for its mishandling of the Oromo protests that broke out in November 2015 over the government’s plan to displace indigenous farmers from their land without consultation or adequate compensation.
+Ethiopia has received international attention for its mishandling of the Oromo protests that broke out in November 2015 over land displacements in the Oromia region and have continued to the present moment.
 These protests spread to address a wider set of issues concerned with the denial of human, civil and economic rights.
 Human rights groups such as Amnesty International and Human Rights Watch corroborate that the protests have been peaceful.
-Yet, security forces have killed over 600 people and injured thousands of others since the protests began.
+Yet, security forces have killed over 1000 people and injured thousands of others since the protests began.

 Your co-sponsorship of H. Res.
 128 is a strong signal that that the United States will take a firm stance on Ethiopia’s violent treatment of peaceful protesters.
 If Ethiopia is not given an official rebuke to discourage it from brutally repressing dissent, the country could descend into instability.

 Thank you for your time and considering my request.

 Option 2: Longer Letter